About Lisa DeLand & Dancing Fire Lizards

 Curiosity fuels me and my creativity.
 I consider life to be an adventure and am fascinated by what it has to offer.
 I’m always questioning why things are a certain way and what would happen if they were different.
 I’m interested in the free flow of ideas between people rather than deciding that things have to be one way or another.
 My whole life is about moving away from constructs that limit me.

 Motion and stillness — part of me is always in motion, even if my body is still.
 In my stillness, I’m aware of my life force, the energy of creation moving through me and of being connected to that which is greater.

-Dancing, moving without a menu of thought, without stops brings me to a paradoxical stillness.
-There’s a free flow of energy moving through my body.
-There are no compartments, no separations.
+Dancing, moving without a menu of thought, without stops brings me to an internal stillness.
+When there’s a free flow of energy moving through my body, there are no compartments, no separations.